For more information, please visit the New Jersey Division of Elections website.

 A voter who does not automatically receive a vote-by-mail ballot, or who wishes to receive it at an address different from the last mailing address on file with election officials, may complete an application to vote by mail.
 Applications for vote-by-mail ballots can be returned by mail or in person to the county clerk.

-- October 23: To allow the county clerk sufficient time to mail out ballots to voters, vote-by-mail application returned by mail must be received by the county clerk by October 23.
+- June 1: To allow the county clerk sufficient time to mail out ballots to voters, vote-by-mail application returned by mail must be postmarked by June 1.

 A voter has the option of automatically receiving a vote-by-mail ballot for all future elections.
 If a voter no longer wants to receive a vote-by-mail ballot automatically, the voter must notify the appropriate county clerk’s office in writing.